 Dr Paul Hancock

-Pauls holds a PhD in Physics from Sydney University.
-For his thesis, he studied the youngest radio galaxies using a southern sky survey conducted at 20GHz.
-He was one of the key software developers for the survey processing.
+Paul Hancock holds a PhD in Physics (Astronomy) from the University of Sydney, where his thesis focused on studying the youngest radio galaxies using a southern sky survey conducted at 20 GHz.
+He was the primary software developer for the survey’s calibration, imaging, and source finding workflow.

-His key competencies and research interests include:
+Key competencies and interests include:

-• Full-stack Web Development
+• Research Software Development